-At some point we left the coastal road, and rode along a nice peninsula on scenic route 557.
-On the trees and near the lake there were many monkeys that probably wanted to spend some quality time with their families on such a sunny day.
+At some point we left the coastal road and rode along a nice peninsula on scenic route 557.
+On the trees and near the lake many monkeys probably wanted to spend some quality time with their families on such a sunny day.

-As we left route 557 we found ourselves in a very nice coffee shop that is laying just on the water front of Lake Biwa, in Makinohigashi.
-Quite music of Lora Johns in a Japanese antique shop and a very welcoming Japanese couple, and the calmness of Lake Biwa were the perfect cast for our meeting with a French guy who have decided to take a several month break from his intensive life as a civil engineer in Tokyo and to cross Japan on his touring bike, just before making some important decisions in his life.
+As we left route 557 we found ourselves in a very nice coffee shop that is lying just on the waterfront of Lake Biwa, in Makinohigashi.
+Quite music of Lora Johns in a Japanese antique shop a very welcoming Japanese couple, and the calmness of Lake Biwa were the perfect cast for our meeting with a French guy who has decided to take a several-month break from his intensive life as a civil engineer in Tokyo and to cross Japan on his touring bike, just before making some important decisions in his life.

 We spent the night at Grand Park Hotel Okibiwako Makino, near Makino station, east of the city of Takashima.
 It is a lovely place, located just 100 yards from the lake.